zirpo/auto-blogger-repo/memory-bank/activeContext.md

     - Updated `.eleventyignore` to exclude `Change Request_ BLOG-04.md`.

 ## Next Steps
-- Verify the implemented changes by running the Eleventy development server.
+- All changes for "Change Request: BLOG-04" have been implemented and verified.
-- Update the memory bank to reflect the completion of "Change Request: BLOG-04".
+- The changes have been committed to the repository.

 ## Active Decisions and Considerations
 - The current structure is simple and effective for a basic blog.